maflcko/b-c-gui-translations-review/reviews/de.md

         <translation>Kopieren der aktuell ausgewählte Adresse in die Zwischenablage</translation>

 ERR
-German grammar is incorrect.
-Either use the infinitive construction or the imperative.
-Also ensure adjective agreement if using a genitive construction.

-Correct translation:
+The German grammar is incorrect (“ausgewählte” should be “ausgewählten” in the genitive), and the style is awkward.
+A clear UI-style translation is:

-Die aktuell ausgewählte Adresse in die Zwischenablage kopieren
+Aktuell ausgewählte Adresse in die Zwischenablage kopieren
 ```

 <!-- cache_translation_check_de_4a4b331d125decb9c7e827826934faf0860de67f89e0d175ab6cd52552da87f9 -->